maranomynet/formatchange/README.md

 });
 ```

-### `makeGroups(normalizedCfg)` Helper
+### `makeGroups` Helper

-This opinionated helper takes a normalized config object and creates a `formatGroup` object that fits into the FormatChange constructor.
+This opinionated/esoteric helper takes a normalized config object and creates a `formatGroup` object that fits into the FormatChange constructor.

 This can be useful when your media-format config is stored in a .json file that is then read and interpreted by multiple sources.